YunoHost/doc/ssh.md

 If you are installing at home (e.g. on a Raspberry Pi or OLinuXino), then you need to find out which IP has been attributed to your board after you plugged it to your internet box / router.
 Several ways exists to find your server's IP :

 - open a terminal and use `sudo arp-scan --local` to list the IP on your local network ;
-- use your internet box / router interface to list the DHCP clients ;
+- use your internet box / router interface to list the machines connected, or check the logs ;
 - plug a screen on your server, log in and type `ifconfig`.

 #### Connect